Infernus007/LogicPWN/docs/source/getting_started.rst

 .. code-block:: python

+   from logicpwn.core.auth import authenticate_session
-   from logicpwn.core import authenticate_session, send_request
+   from logicpwn.core.runner import send_request

    # For httpbin, credentials are not required, but the schema expects a dict
    auth_config = {